UU-Hydro/PCR-GLOBWB_model/README.txt

 - New-style reporting: Add "reporting.py" and "variable_list.py" modules.
 - Please list variable names that you want to report in the (new) field "reportingOptions" of your configuration/ini file (see ini file examples).
 - The "variable_list.py" contains information of all variables that can be reported.
-- The list in "variable_list.py" includes "variable_names" and "units" that will be used in reported netcdf files.
+- The list in "variable_list.py" includes "variable_names" and "units" that will be used in netcdf files.
-- Note that old-style/previous version reporting and old-style/previous format ini file should still works.
+- Note that old-style/previous version (2.0.1) reporting and old-style/previous format configuration ini file should still work.

 - Add “known_issues.txt”.
 - For known issues/bugs that have not been solved, please refer to the file “known_issues.txt”.